luigifreda/plvs/README.md

 You are welcome to contribute to the code base by using pull requests, reporting bugs, leaving comments, and proposing new features through issues.
 Feel free to get in touch: *luigifreda(at)gmail(dot)com*.
 Thank you!

+## License

+We release PLVS under [GPLv3 license](./LICENSE).
+PLVS contains some modified libraries, each one coming with its license.
+Where nothing is specified, a GPLv3 license applies to the software.

+Please cite our work if you use PLVS in your projects.

 ## Credits

 * The *PLVS I* and *PLVS II* frameworks are based on [ORB-SLAM2](https://github.com/raulmur/ORB_SLAM2) and [ORB-SLAM3](https://github.com/UZ-SLAMLab/ORB_SLAM3) respectively.
 Many thanks to their Authors for their great work and contributions to the Research and open-source communities.